leoalves/hasura-firebase-auth/README.md

-# Sample App demonstrating Firebase Authentication with Hasura
+# Firebase Authentication with Hasura Sample App

 This is a sample app to demontrate how to use Firebase Auth service to handle the authentication flow (generate JWT token, manage token expiration and renew, reset password, etc ) and configure Hasura to validate the token.